- 1 Full shooting controls for PlayStation (PS4/PS5) and Xbox (Xbox One/Series X|S)

-Basic penalties require you to aim (L) and then shoot (O / B) with the requisite power.
-I would highly recommend timing the penalty (pressing O / B) as the penalty taker is just about to strike the ball to reduce the target size of your penalty, which makes the shot less likely to miss from being off target.
+Basic penalties require you to aim (L Stick) and then shoot (O/B) with the requisite power.
+It’s best to time the penalty (pressing O/B) as the penalty taker is just about to strike the ball to reduce the target size of your penalty.
+This makes the shot less likely to miss by being off target.

-If you’re feeling brave you can use the cheeky Panenka penalty technique (L1 + O / LB + B) which chips the ball slowly towards goal and fooling the keeper as they mistime their save.
+If you’re feeling brave, you can use the cheeky Panenka penalty technique (L1+O/LB+B) which chips the ball slowly towards goal, fooling the keeper as they mistime their save.
 However, get it wrong and Panenka’s are very easy to save or miss, so use them sparingly.

-How do you do a finesse shot in FIFA 22?
+How to do a finesse shot in FIFA 22

-The general rule is to always aim/bend the shot around the keeper, which is often best done by aiming the shot towards the far corner.
-This rule is dependent on your player’s footedness and body position, but mostly this is a solid approach to shooting from in and just outside the box.
+The general rule is to always aim or bend the shot around the keeper, which is often best done by aiming the shot towards the far corner.
+This rule is dependent on your player’s footedness and body position, but mostly, this is a solid approach to shooting from inside and just outside the box.

 Finesse shots are a crucial shooting technique in FIFA 22 which you’ll need to master if you’re going to successfully convert chances.